DmytroUshkvarok/Musician/README.md

 The possibilities of SASS were used for writing styles on this project.

+All styles are written with methodology of BEM.

 In addition to HTML and CSS some modules with javascript were also used: ScrollSpy JS, Bootstrap slider.

-Tags: HTML, CSS, SASS, Bootstrap, ScrollSpy
+Tags: HTML, CSS, SASS, Bootstrap, ScrollSpy, BEM.